A £1.99 domain is all it takes to turn an idea into reality, and a company into fruition.

 However, on that pessimistic note, I’m going to make a complete u-turn and say this definitely isn’t the case.
 Small businesses can compete with giants, they just need the right approach.

 Sure, big companies can crush small businesses who tackle them head-on, but that’s not the trick.
-This blog covers 4 tactics small businesses can
+This blog covers 4 tactics small businesses can adopt to peel market share away from the world’s biggest companies.

 1. The PPC Hack